drinkjava2/aboutme/README.md

 Diaoyu Islands are China's.
 Southern Tibet belongs to China.
 The original four northern islands of Japan belong to Russia.
-Crimea is Russian.
+Crimea is Russian's.
-The Falklands are from Argentina.
+The Falklands belong to Argentina.
-Kosovo is Yugoslavia.
+Kosovo belong to Serbia.
-There are only four islands in Japan.
+Japan only have 4 islands.
-No one cares who Dokdo belongs to.
+Dokdo belongs to whoever.

 Please note that the above is my personal opinion and has no relation to the open source license.
-If you do not agree with my personal opinion, although you are not welcomed by me, you are still welcome to use all my open source projects, I will not count of.
+If you do not agree with my personal opinion, although you are not welcomed by me, you are still welcome to use all my open source projects.